OSGeo/PROJ/docs/source/apps/gie.rst

 .. option:: skip

-    Skip any test after the first occurence of :option:`skip`.
+    Skip any test after the first occurrence of :option:`skip`.
 In the example below only the first test will be performed.
 The second test is skipped.
 This feature is mostly relevant for debugging when writing new test cases.